oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_console_connection_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ConsoleConnection resources in Oracle Cloud Infrastructure
-- Lists the console connections for the specified Db node.
+- Lists the console connections for the specified database node.
 - If *console_connection_id* is specified, the details of a single ConsoleConnection will be returned.

 ..
 Aliases